csev/dj4e/assn/dj4e_ads1.md

 problems and their solutions here:

-(1) If you see an error message "TypeError: 'module' object is not iterable" when you are running `python manage.py check`, this maybe because you mistakenly edited the `ROOT_URLCONF` value in `settings.py`  - your value should be:
+(1) If you see an error message "TypeError: 'module' object is not iterable" when you are running `python manage.py check`, this may be because you mistakenly edited the `ROOT_URLCONF` value in `settings.py`  - your value should be:

     ROOT_URLCONF = 'mysite.urls'